A Bill to require the teaching in schools of skills relating to emergency situations, including life-saving skills; and for connected purposes.

 14 January 2026

-The bill would require schools to teach emergency response and life-saving skills to pupils.
-It aims to give students practical knowledge on what to do in emergencies and how to help others before professional help arrives.
-It is currently at the first reading in the House of Commons, introduced by Dr Neil Shastri-Hurst.
+This bill would require schools to teach emergency response skills, including life-saving techniques, as part of the curriculum.
+It aims to equip pupils to act safely in emergencies and understand basic life-saving concepts.
+The proposal is at its first reading in the House of Commons and is sponsored by Dr Neil Shastri-Hurst.

 Generated 21 February 2026